How to repair weather stripping on a car door?

 Remember that the vehicles are mechanical machines that need regular maintenance and repair.
 It will help to maintain its appropriate condition and provide a better usability experience.
 Similarly, you must repair or replace the car door weather stripping whenever required.

-Now, if you are also struggling to repair the weather stripping on your car doors, this guide is for you.
+If you are also struggling to repair the weather stripping on your car doors, this guide is for you.
 Here we will share some tips and tricks to help you repair the weather stripping on car doors and bring it back in appropriate conditions.

 So let’s dive into it,